eceguneyyy/dsa210-project/README.md

 Interpretation: PM2.5 levels are significantly different across income groups.
 Income level explains about 25% of the variation in pollution exposure.
 Low-income countries face much higher air pollution than wealthy countries.
 This makes sense because wealthier nations have stricter environmental regulations, cleaner energy sources, and better pollution control technology.

+## Visualization Stage
+During the visualization stage, I looked at how PM2.5 levels, mortality rates, and income groups relate to each other.
+- PM2.5 vs Mortality Rate:
+There was a negative correlation between PM2.5 and mortality rates.
+Surprisingly, countries with higher pollution sometimes had lower mortality rates.
+This suggested that factors like healthcare quality or population age structure might be influencing the results.
+- Income Groups – Mortality Rates:
+High-income countries had the highest mortality rates, while lower-middle-income countries had the lowest.
+This likely reflects demographic differences—wealthier countries tend to have older populations, which naturally increases mortality.
+- Income Groups – PM2.5 Levels:
+Lower-income countries showed noticeably higher PM2.5 levels.
+Low-income countries had the highest average PM2.5 (around 40 µg/m³), while high-income countries had the lowest (around 15 µg/m³).
+- Distribution Patterns:
+Both PM2.5 and mortality rate distributions were right-skewed.
+Most countries were in moderate ranges, but a few had very extreme values.